 Four Most Important Tips to Avoid Data Loss On USB Flash Drive

-- Maintain backup of all your important files saved on the USB drive to avoid data loss or accidental deletion from it.
+- Maintain backup of all your important files saved on the USB drive

 - Avoid Improper methods to eject the USB drive.

 - It is better to avoid directly working files on a USB drive.
 Always try to edit the files on your Mac and later save them to a USB drive.

 - Avoid connecting your USB drive to virus-infected devices to avoid USB file corruption.